Table of Contents

 Multi-map fusion task management

-2. Click Add sub-mapping, enter the task name, and click Confirm to create a sub-map.
-Note that each independently captured area requires the creation of a sub-mapping task.
+2. Click Add sub-map, enter the task name and click Confirm to create a sub-map.
+Note that each independent acquisition area requires creating a sub-map task.

 Create sub-map